The search engine result page (also known as “SERPs” or “SERP”) is the page shown by search engines like Google, Bing in response to a search query.

 There is no proper way to add sitelink in Google as it is auto-generated by Google.
 One thing you can do is Create all important pages like about us, contact us, Blog page, service, tools, etc and encourage readers to visit that page.

-Once you get traffic to these pages from the search result, sitelink will auto-generated by Google to quickly access those pages.
+Once you get traffic to these pages from the search result, sitelink will be auto-generated by Google to quickly access those pages.

 12. Q&A on Google